Goldendoodle Blog Banner

 Rapid Goldendoodle Growth Phase (8 weeks to 6 months)

-During this critical period, your goldendoodle puppy experiences the most dramatic weight gain and physical development.
+During this critical period, your doodle puppy experiences the most dramatic weight gain and physical development.
 Puppies typically gain 2-5 pounds per week, with growth rate varying based on genetics from their golden retriever and standard poodle parents.

 Key characteristics of this phase include: